Archive for: Art. 129(1)(ii) IPL

 July 19th, 2010, Tomasz Rychlicki

-The Polish Patent Office (PPO) refused to grant the right of protection for “100 panoramicznych” trade mark (100 panoramic) Z-241510 applied for goods in class 16 such as brochures, books, journals, magazines, titles of magazines.
-The PPO held that this trade mark lacks sufficient distinctive character and that the sign is purely descriptive and therefore can not be covered by the right of protection.
+The Polish Patent Office (PPO) refused to grant the right of protection for the trade mark “100 panoramicznych” Z-241510 (in English: 100 panoramic) applied for goods in class 16 such as brochures, books, journals, magazines, titles of magazines.
+The PPO held that this trade mark is not sufficiently distinctive and that the sign is purely descriptive and therefore can not be covered by the right of protection.
 Agencja Wydawnicza TECHNOPOL Spółka z o.o. being the applicant in this case, filed a complaint.

 Trade mark law, case VI SA/Wa 274/10